eudoxia0/eudoxia0.github.io/article/_posts/2023-02-11-building-diy-clozemaster.md

     return sum(tbl[w] for w in words) / len(words)
 ```

 We also remove sentence pairs that have the same text in either French or English.
 Otherwise, the cards become non-deterministic: if one sentence maps to multiple sentences in the other language, the Cloze deletion could have multiple valid answers.
+Which is bad for recall.

 ```python
 def remove_duplicates(pairs: list[Pair]) -> list[Pair]: